wentallout/cult-hunter/README.md

 # Cult Hunter

 Nguyen Dang Khoa's work-in-progress game concept.
-I will use this as a guide while coding it.
+I will use this README and the wiki to document my design.

 ## Project MVP